itzpathakji/WMWA/README.md

 A full-stack Project Management web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js), styled with Ant-D and Tailwind CSS.

-## Deployment

-You can find the live deployment of this project [here](https://work-management-web-app-3.onrender.com).

 ## Features

 - User Authentication with bcrypt.